Drakmyth/golang-zmachine/README.md

-# go-template-cli
+# golang-zmachine

-This is a quick and simple example of a Go CLI application.
-The [Cobra](https://github.com/spf13/cobra) library is used to handle argument and flag parsing.
+This is a Z-Machine interpreter implemented in Go.
+It was built as a learning exercise to both gain a better handle on Go itself, as well as to gain insight into the structure and operation of a text adventure game engine.
+Feature-wise it is pretty barebones comared to other Z-Machine implementations, but it gets the job done.

 ### Built With